TorchAblaze/robogers-neighborhood/README.md

 Test: "If number contains a 1, change number to 'Beep!'"
 Code: outputMessage(5);
 Expected Output: [0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]

+Describe: messageString()

+Test: "Return the list as a string"
+Code: messageString([0, "Beep!", "Boop!", "Won't you be my neighbor?", 4, 5]);
+Expected Output: 0, Beep!, Boop!, Won't you be my neighbor?, 4, 5